-The School/Foundation is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction).
+The Foundation is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction).

-The Headteacher's PA will carry out checks for such section 128 directions when appointing applicants into management positions from both outside the Foundation and by internal promotion.
+The Foundation will carry out checks for such section 128 directions when appointing applicants into management positions from both outside the Foundation and by internal promotion.